|PROJECT NAME:||Collington Square Oak Sanctuary Art Crosswalks|

 |OPENING DATE:||November 2020|

 Many cities are using Public Art as a tool for tactical urbanism to make their streets liveable.
-N Cheser and E Chase streets in Baltimore City, Massachusetts, was the scene of some Art Work by Graham Projects.
+N Cheser and E Chase streets in Baltimore City, Maryland, was the scene of some Art Work by Graham Projects.
 The project is called the “Oak Sanctuary” and has been possible thanks to the City Life Community Builders and the Collington Square Neighbourhood Association.

 Need and project objectives.